 Walking in the redwoods barefoot brought an edge to our attention.

 Beginner Mind….again and again.
-A licensed Marriage and Family Therapist (LMFT) since 1984.
-Primary focus: creating a safe environment for reflective conversations.
+As a licensed Marriage and Family Therapist (LMFT) since 1984, my focus is on creating a safe environment for reflective conversations.
 Revising the narrative of one’s life can lead to choice and change, acceptance and contentment.
-This is a … Continue reading →
+This … Continue reading →